 Reese Air Force Base evolved

 The Lubbock Reese Redevelopment Committee evolved into the Redevelopment Authority (LRRA) governed by a seven (7) person board initially created by the City of Lubbock, Lubbock County and the South Plains Association of Governments.
 The mission of the LRRA, also known as the Reese Technology Center, was to replace the jobs lost by the base closure and provide a site for regional economic activity.
 The work started over 20 years ago has led to a facility which has become the premier site for research, technology, education, engineering and light manufacturing in the region it serves.
-Public entities such as Texas Tech University and its National Wind Institute and Sandia National Labs now work alongside such private sector entities as Zachry Industrial, Inc. and Wyle Aerospace to provide a unique site for research and engineering breakthroughs that will serve the area, region and our nation well into the future.
+Public entities such as Texas Tech University and its National Wind Institute, Sandia National Labs, and the Texas A&M Forest Service now work alongside private sector entities like Bayer Crop Science, Oxy USA, and KBR Aerospace Division, to provide a unique site for research and engineering breakthroughs that will serve the area, region and our nation well into the future.